Public Water Systems and COVID-19

 Do Lead and Copper samples still need to be collected?

-MDH is allowing some flexibility when Lead and Copper samples need to be collected.
-District Engineers will be contacting systems before their regularly scheduled monitoring.
-If you have questions before then, please contact your District Engineer or call MDH at 651-201-4700.
+MDH allowed some flexibility when Lead and Copper samples need to be collected.
+If you have questions before you collect samples, please contact your District Engineer or call MDH at 651-201-4700.

 Do we (PWSs) still need to collect bacteriological samples?